Prag8855/aab/content/guides/start-a-business-in-germany.md

 ### Set your prices

-You must decide how much you will charge your clients.

-If you are self-employed, **you must earn more than an employee** to get the same [net income](/glossary/Netto%20income) and benefits.
-Your health insurance, pension insurance and unemployment insurance are twice as expensive, because your employer does not pay half of it.

 As a freelancer, you get no [paid vacations](/guides/vacation-days), [holidays](/guides/public-holidays) or [sick days](/guides/sick-leave).
 If you don't work, you don't get paid.
 You only work around 210 days per year, excluding weekends, holidays and vacation days.[^1] You also do a lot of unpaid work like accounting, marketing, paperwork and maintenance.

 You must also pay for your taxes, health insurance and your retirement.
-That's up to half of your income.
+It costs up to half of your income.
 You must also pay for your tools and office space.

 This is why you must **charge more than employees**.
 Take the hourly rate you would make as an employee, and double it.[^8] This is not a reliable rule, but it's a good start.

 **[Income survey for solo freelancers ➞](https://www.so-los.de/material/SO_LOS-Ergebnisse.pdf)**{{ fail_on('2026-01-01') }}

-Usually, you charge higher prices for short contracts.
+Freelancers usually charge higher prices for short contracts.
 Longer contracts are more stable, and have less overhead.
 You spend less time finding clients, interviewing and writing contracts.
 In some industries, you charge clients per day, not per hour.[^7] If you get this wrong, it can look unprofessional.

 [If you charge VAT](/guides/value-added-tax), you must usually include it in your prices. [[B2C]] clients expect [VAT](/glossary/Umsatzsteuer) to be included in the price. [[B2B]] clients expect VAT to be excluded.[^14]